ldurback/Research/factoring polynomials.md

+None of this actually works.
+Was just trying out stuff.

 # Factoring Polynomials with an Extended Complex Geometric Algebra

 The geometric algebra can be extended so that it is algebraically closed (in the sense that every polynomial can be written in a form that makes the minima of the polynomial, and their locations, obvious).
 By adding algebraic closure, we sacrifice a few properties.